-Boric Acid – You may have heard of using boric acid to control cockroaches, but did you know that it can also be used on silverfish?
-Boric acid, while rather low on the toxicity scale to humans, is lethal to small vertebrate pest like silverfish.
-To control silverfish, sprinkle the boric acid in the places that you most often see the silverfish.
+Boric Acid – You may have heard of using boric acid to control cockroaches, but did you know that it can also be used on silverfish and other pests?
+Boric acid, while low on the toxicity scale to humans, is lethal to small vertebrate pests like silverfish.
+To help control silverfish, sprinkle boric acid in wall voids and plumbing penetrations.

-Diatomaceous Earth – Diatomaceous earth is the tiny silicate shells of sea diatoms — and they are extremely lethal to insects too.
-By sprinkling the tiny silicate shells in small cracks and opening you can safely manage silverfish infestations with a substance that is not dangerous to your pets or family.
+Diatomaceous Earth – Diatomaceous earth is the tiny silicate shells of sea diatoms — and they are extremely lethal to insects.
+By sprinkling this natural product in small cracks and crevices, you can safely manage silverfish infestations.

 Jar Traps – If you are feeling really crafty, you can build a jar trap.
 All you have to do is cover the jar with masking tape or some other substance that will allow them to crawl up the side, place some food inside it, and allow them to fall in.
 Some people also prefer to put olive oil in the bottom of the jar so that the pest is unable to get out after falling in.

 Native Pest Management – While some of the above remedies might work to control minor silverfish infestations, we have found that where there is one silverfish that there is many.
 That being said, why take the risk?

 Contact us at Native Pest Management today and allow our team of experienced silverfish control technicians come to your home and rid it of silverfish for good.

 At Native Pest Management, we don’t just believe in silverfish extermination, but we also believe in silverfish prevention.
 Reducing humidity within your home is very helpful in silverfish control.

 If you believe yourself to have a silverfish infestation, let our team of pest control experts recommend a control plan tailored for your home or business.